Pxblx7/pablo-arroyo-product-manager/README.md

 * **Bilingual Functionality:** Full support for Spanish and English.
 * **Informative Tooltips:** Interactivity in my toolkit to display years of experience.

+### 📈 Analytics

+To understand user interaction and continuously improve the experience, this project uses PostHog for product analytics.
+The following custom events are tracked:

+* `contact_button_clicked`: Fired when a user clicks the main "Contact" button in the header.
+* `send_message_clicked`: Fired when a user clicks the "Send Message" button in the contact section.
+* `download_cv_clicked`: Fired when a user clicks the "Download CV (PDF)" button.

 ### 🔗 Contact

 Interested in "signing"?
 Let's talk.